geradcoles/libfutrli/README.rst

 py-futrli
 =========

-A library for interacting with with Futrli web suite for business forecasting and reporting.
+A Python 3 library for interacting with with Futrli web suite for business forecasting and reporting.

 The impetus for this library was to add support for automating the uploading of non-financial data to an organization in Futrli.
 As far as is known by the author, Futrli